JTDeLeon/EncryptStringApp/README.md

+# String Encryption App
+### Programming Assignment For Cubic Corporation (Built In React.js)

+## How to run
+Use 'npm run build' to build a production version of the application.

+Use 'npm start' to start a local server for the source files of the application.

 ## Instructions

 Develop an application to “encrypt” a string.
 Present the user a ‘main menu’ of 2 options:  1) Select string encryption method; 2) Exit.